NerTzhuLz/PhoenixBot/README.md

 * Role-based pinging

 ### Other confirmed extra features
-* Add clickable links to squad filled messages to go see the squad
-* Make ++create append a 1/4 squad if none found
-    * Do this for each new line of the message
 * Bump command
     * Only available if relic is getting close to timing out
     * (Notify a host if their squad is elligible)